MagicSmokeIndustries/InfernalRobotics/ReadMe.txt

-All credit to Damned Robotics goes to:
+﻿All credit to Damned Robotics goes to:
 Plugin/lots of stuff : r4m0n
 3dmodels/'textures' : DYJ